-Renowned facial plastic surgeons, Dr. Kridel and Dr. Sturm are leading experts in facial fillers.
-At FPSA, our physicians design and perform Voluma treatments tailored to the individual aesthetic goals of men and women in the Houston area.
+Renowned facial plastic surgeon, Dr. Kridel is a leading expert in facial fillers.
+At FPSA, our physician designs and performs Voluma treatments tailored to the individual aesthetic goals of men and women in the Houston area.
 Voluma is the first and only FDA-approved hyaluronic acid gel that instantly adds lift to the apices, apples and hollows of the cheeks to help fill in lost volume to restore a youthful appearance, but it also helps improve lines and wrinkles around the mouth and nose.

 Voluma is an injectable hyaluronic-acid (HA), soft tissue filler and is the first and only filler that is FDA approved to instantly add lift to the cheek area in patients over the age of 21.
 As we age, we lose volume in our cheek area.
 Voluma can give you a subtle lift to help restore a more youthful contour to your face, and therefore, your profile.
 It is clinically proven to last up to two years.
 Juvederm® Voluma is the newest filler in the family of Juvederm products, and is formulated with lidocaine for added comfort during treatment.
 This current form, with the added local anesthetic, is known as Juvederm Voluma XC, but is more commonly referred to as Voluma.
 Voluma is different than Juvederm because it works on a different areas of the face, which are the apex, apple and hollow of the cheek.